Analysis and fabrication of a photonic crystal based anti-reflective coating for photovoltaics generated by evolutionary optimization: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Théo Charreyron for his help.
-Computations have been performed on the supercomputer facilities of the Mésocentre Clermont Auvergne University.
+The authors would like to thank Th\'eo Charreyron for his help.
+Computations have been performed on the supercomputer facilities of the M\'esocentre Clermont Auvergne University.
 Antoine Moreau is an Academy CAP 20-25 chair holder.
 He acknowledges the support received from the Agence Nationale de la Recherche of the French government through the program “Investissements d’Avenir” (16-IDEX-0001 CAP 20-25).